vibha-yganji/student-vibha/_posts/2024-04-18-data_structure_write_up_IPYNB_2_.md

  **From VSCode using SQLite3 Editor, show your unique collection/table in database, display rows and columns in the table of the SQLite database.**

-For this project, I have made a feature that allows the user to enter and keep track of their own personal recipes through their own database that contains the recipe name, the healthy ingredients in the recipe, the steps, and difficulty of the recipe as well.
+For this project, I have made a feature that allows the user to enter and keep track of their own personal recipes through a database that contains the recipe name, the healthy ingredients in the recipe, the steps, and difficulty of the recipe as well.

 SQLite database for recipes:
 <img src = "https://i.ibb.co/0QR9fCh/Screenshot-2024-04-23-at-7-08-49-PM.png">